projectcapsule/capsule/docs/operator/getting-started.md

 ```

 # What’s next
 The Tenant Owners have full administrative permissions limited to only the namespaces in the assigned tenant.
 However, their permissions can be controlled by the Cluster Admin by setting rules and policies on the assigned tenant.
-See [use cases]() for more cool things you can do with Capsule.
+See the [use cases](./use-cases/overview.md) page for more getting more cool things you can do with Capsule.